DataDrivenPortIndex/ddpi/README.md

   Identify individual berths within a port to achieve finer granularity.
 - **Port Characteristics**
   Extract additional properties such as draught information, cargo handling capabilities, or other operational attributes.
+- **Ship Traffic Statistics**
+  Enable the visualization and analysis of ship traffic over a defined time period, including:
+    - The number of ships entering and leaving the port.
+    - Classification of ships by type (e.g., container, tanker, bulk carrier, passenger).
+    - Aggregated statistics to identify trends in port activity and shipping patterns.

 ---

 ## Getting Started